rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/2-app-of-apps.md

     oc get pods -n <USER_NAME>-mlops
     ```

 🪄🪄 Magic!
-You've now deployed an app of apps to scaffold our tooling and projects in a repeatable and auditable way (via git!).
-Next up, we'll prepare our model deployment definitions. 🪄🪄
+You've now deployed an ApplicationSet to scaffold our tooling and projects in a repeatable and auditable way (via git!).
+Now, let's see how we can extend the toolings with just git push! 🪄🪄